Cerebellum-Network/docs.cere.network/ddc/protocols/smart-contract-api.md

 )
 ```

-The share of revenues of a cluster for a provider was distributed.
+The share of revenues of a Cluster for a Provider was distributed.

 ### NodeCreated